 Seattle's Icelandic Horse Connection in Redmond, WA.
+For those that love to Tolt on the trail.

 Locals come from Bellevue, Kirkland, Issaquah, Sammamish, Bothell, Seattle, Mercer Island, Edmonds, Everett, Olympia.
 Others- CA and Alaska.